openid/OpenID4VCI/openid-4-verifiable-credential-issuance-1_0.md

   * `authorization_server`: OPTIONAL string that the Wallet can use to identify the Authorization Server to use with this grant type when `authorization_servers` parameter in the Credential Issuer metadata has multiple entries.
 MUST NOT be used otherwise.
 The value of this parameter MUST match with one of the values in the `authorization_servers` array obtained from the Credential Issuer metadata.
 * Grant Type `urn:ietf:params:oauth:grant-type:pre-authorized_code`:
   * `pre-authorized_code`: REQUIRED.
 The code representing the Credential Issuer's authorization for the Wallet to obtain Credentials of a certain type.
 This code MUST be short lived and single use.
 If the Wallet decides to use the Pre-Authorized Code Flow, this parameter value MUST be included in the subsequent Token Request with the Pre-Authorized Code Flow.
-  * `user_pin_required`: OPTIONAL.
-Boolean value specifying whether the AS expects presentation of the End-User PIN along with the Token Request in a Pre-Authorized Code Flow.
-Default is `false`.
-This PIN is intended to bind the Pre-Authorized Code to a certain transaction to prevent replay of this code by an attacker that, for example, scanned the QR code while standing behind the legitimate End-User.
-It is RECOMMENDED to send a PIN via a separate channel.
-If the Wallet decides to use the Pre-Authorized Code Flow, a PIN value MUST be sent in the `user_pin` parameter with the respective Token Request.
+  * `tx_code`: OPTIONAL.
+An object specifying whether the AS expects presentation of a Transaction Code by the End-User along with the Token Request in a Pre-Authorized Code Flow.
+If the AS does not expect a Transaction Code, this object is absent, this is the default.
+The Transaction Code is intended to bind the Pre-Authorized Code to a certain transaction to prevent replay of this code by an attacker that, for example, scanned the QR code while standing behind the legitimate End-User.
+It is RECOMMENDED to send the Transaction Code via a separate channel.
+If the Wallet decides to use the Pre-Authorized Code Flow, the Transaction Code value MUST be sent in the `tx_code` parameter with the respective Token Request as defined in (#token_request).
+If no `length` or `description` is given, this object may be empty, indicating that a Transaction Code is required.
+    * `input_mode` : OPTIONAL.
+String specifying the input characters set.
+Possible values are `numeric` (only digits) and `text` (any character).
+The default is `numeric`.
+    * `length`: OPTIONAL.
+Integer specifying the length of the Transaction Code.
+This helps the Wallet to render the input screen and improve the user experience.
+    * `description`: OPTIONAL.
+String containing guidance for the Holder of the Wallet on how to obtain the Transaction Code, e.g. describing over which communication channel it is delivered.
+The Wallet is RECOMMENDED to display this description next to the Transaction Code input screen to improve the user experience.
+The length of the string MUST NOT exceed 300 characters.
+The `description` does not support internationalization (i18n), however the Issuer MAY detect the Holder's language by previous communication or an HTTP Accept-Language header within an HTTP GET request for a Credential Offer URI.
   * `interval`: OPTIONAL.
 The minimum amount of time in seconds that the Wallet SHOULD wait between polling requests to the token endpoint (in case the Authorization Server responds with error code `authorization_pending` - see (#token_error_response)).
 If no value is provided, Wallets MUST use `5` as the default.
   * `authorization_server`: OPTIONAL string that the Wallet can use to identify the Authorization Server to use with this grant type when `authorization_servers` parameter in the Credential Issuer metadata has multiple entries.
 MUST NOT be used otherwise.
 The value of this parameter MUST match with one of the values in the `authorization_servers` array obtained from the Credential Issuer metadata.

 The following non-normative example shows a Credential Offer object where the Credential Issuer can offer the issuance of two Credentials of different formats, one as a string ("UniversityDegree_JWT") and the other one as an object:

 <{{examples/credential_offer_multiple_credentials.json}}